wildthinkslaboratory/blog-kit/_pages/calculus/secantRectangle1.md

 # :::: notes
 # --aliceblue
 ##### Note
 We can estimate the area under a curve by adding up the area of lots of tiny rectangles, but without a computer that's not a very practical solution.
 If we want an exact answer, rather than a good estimate, we'd need to sum up an infinite number of rectangles.
 No one knows how to do that directly.
-The **the fundamental theorem of calculus** provides a brilliant solution.
-Instead of adding up the areas of the rectangles, add up the vertical rise of all the tiny secants.
+The **the fundamental theorem of calculus** finds a clever way around this problem.
+We can start here by noticing that the information we need is also in the secants.
 # --aliceblue
 # ::::